Jushto/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3 - add node at end of list
 6 - delete head node of linked list and return the head node's data 7 - return nth node of linked list
+8 - add all the data in teh linked list